Royal New Zealand Coastguard: Aircraft

-Today two Air Patrol units exist under the Coastguard banner presently, Auckland Air Patrol and Northland Air Patrol.
+Today two Air Patrol units exist under the Coastguard banner presently, Auckland Air Patrol and Northland Air Patrol, both operating their own Cessna 182 dedicated to Coastguard service.
 Together, they responded to 53 calls for assistance and assisted 96 people in 2023/24.
 Previously an Air Patrol existed in the South Island.
 This has now been disestablished due to a lack of funding.
 Assistance is still able to be provided in the event of an emergency to the South Island but this is now typically provided by helicopters based out of Christchurch.

 Uniforms

 Crew members are provided with a distinctive red uniform that is suitable for challenging marine conditions.
 Some of the clothing includes: